iPhone privacy: How Apple's decision to expose more child abusers might affect you

 What does Apple say?

-Apple maintains that its system is built with privacy in mind, with safeguards to keep Apple from knowing the contents of our photo libraries and to minimize the risk of misuse.
+Apple maintains that its system is built with privacy in mind, with safeguards to keep the company from knowing the contents of our photo libraries and to minimize the risk of misuse.

-In an interview with the Wall Street Journal published Aug 13, Apple's head of software engineering Craig Federighi attributed a lot of the confusion to poor communication.
+In an interview with The Wall Street Journal published Aug.
+13, Apple's Federighi, attributed a lot of the confusion to poor communication.

 "It's really clear a lot of messages got jumbled pretty badly in terms of how things were understood," Federighi said in his interview.
 "We wish that this would've come out a little more clearly for everyone because we feel very positive and strongly about what we're doing."

-Federighi said Apple's system is protected from being misused through "multiple levels of auditability," and that he believes the tool advances privacy protections rather than diminish them.
-Additionally, he said, because the scanning tools are stored on people's phones and not on its servers, security researchers and other tech experts will be able to track how it's used and whether it's manipulated to do anything more than what it already does.

-"If you look at any other cloud service, they currently are scanning photos by looking at every single photo in the cloud and analyzing it; we wanted to be able to spot such photos in the cloud without looking at people's photos," he said.
-"This isn't doing some analysis for, 'Did you have a picture of your child in the bathtub?'
-Or, for that matter, 'Did you have a picture of some pornography of any other sort?'
-This is literally only matching on the exact fingerprints of specific known child pornographic images."

-He also sought to argue that the scanning feature is separate from Apple's other plans to alert children about when they're sending or receiving explicit images in its Messages app for sms or iMessage.
+He also sought to argue that the scanning feature is separate from Apple's other plans to alert children about when they're sending or receiving explicit images in the company's Messages app for SMS or iMessage.
 In that case, Apple said, it's focused on educating parents and children, and isn't scanning those images against its database of child abuse images.